wireapp/wire-docs/src/how-to/install/configuration-options.rst

 Part 3 - configuration options in a production setup
 ====================================================================

-This contains instructions towards a more production-ready setup.
+This contains instructions to improve production setup depending on your needs.

-Depending on your use-case and requirements, you may only need to configure a subset of the following sections.
+Depending on your use-case and requirements, you may only need to configure none, or only a subset of the following sections.

 .. warning::